Harlow First Avenue Cycling and Walking Improvements

 A design drawing for the new crossing can be seen below.

-Proposed crossing at the Howard Way Roundabout
+Planned crossing at the Howard Way junction

 Momples Road Junction